Western Ojibwa language: History

 In comparison to other eastern tribes, the Ojibwa have suffered the least population loss at the time of European contact.
 With the number of their peoples and early acquisition of rifles, the Ojibwa were a powerful political force during the early period of the fur trade.

 It was common for small groups to go onto the Plains to exploit the hunt and then return to the Woodland area.
 They would hunt moose, elk, and other forest game.
 As a result, they gradually advanced north and west from their Red River base, following the forest edge.
 The bison hunt also became incorporated into the cycle of seasonal exploitation for many of the Ojibwa family groups.

 The small groups of Plains Ojibwa are called the Saulteaux.
 This name derives from French and refers to those that gathered around the falls – specifically the Sault Ste.
 Marie area of modern Ontario and Michigan.
 They defeated the Cheyenne in the 1700s and occupied southern Manitoba and southern Saskatchewan when the fur trade died out.
 They were entrenched as a plains Indian group with the signing of the Number Treaties in the 1870s.

 Neither Western Ojibwa or any dialect of Ojibwa has official status in North America.

 Geographic distribution

 The Ojibwa-speaking regions are found mainly to the south of Cree-speaking regions in Canada.

 The exact number of current Saulteaux dialect speakers is unknown.
 However, there are several Saulteaux communities found in southern Manitoba and southern Saskatchewan.

 Phonology

 Saulteaux has twenty-four phonemic segments – seventeen consonants and seven vowels.

 Consonants

 The consonants are four resonants and thirteen obstruents.
 The resonant nasals are labial /m/ and alveolar /n/.
-The resonant glides are labio-velar //w// and palatal //y//.
+The resonant glides are labio-velar //w// and palatal //j//.
 Western Ojibwa has the glottal stop //ʔ//, not //h//.